apache/apisix-dashboard/docs/deploy-with-docker.md

 $ docker build -t apisix-dashboard:$tag . --build-arg ENABLE_PROXY=true

 # If you want to use the latest code to build, you can specify the `APISIX_DASHBOARD_VERSION` parameter to `master`.
-# This parameter can also be specified as a version number, such as `v2.0`.
+# This parameter can also be specified as branch name of a specific version, such as `v2.0`.
-$ docker build -t apisix-dashboard:$tag . --build-arg ENABLE_PROXY=true --build-arg APISIX_DASHBOARD_VERSION=master
+$ docker build -t apisix-dashboard:$tag . --build-arg APISIX_DASHBOARD_VERSION=master
 ```

 ## Launch